pingcap/tispark/docs/userguide.md

 TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV to answer the complex OLAP queries.
 It takes advantages of both the Spark platform and the distributed TiKV cluster, at the same time, seamlessly glues to TiDB, the distributed OLTP database, to provide a Hybrid Transactional/Analytical Processing (HTAP) solution to serve as a one-stop solution for online transactions and analysis.

 TiSpark depends on the TiKV cluster and the PD cluster.
-It also needs to set up a Spark clustering platform.
+It also needs to set up a Spark cluster.
 This document provides a brief introduction to how to setup and use TiSpark.
 It requires some basic knowledge of Apache Spark.
 For more information, please refer to [Spark website](https://spark.apache.org/docs/latest/index.html).

 ## Overview